Pacific Southwest: Culture

 Cultures combine and collaborate in the Pacific Southwest.
 Traces of the Old American West can still be seen in some areas, especially in the deserts.
 Hip-hop is one of the many cultures prevalent here, most noticeable in Los Angeles.
 Polynesian culture flourishes in Hawaii, and Hawaiian Pidgin can still be heard in certain areas of the state.
 Spanish/Mexican culture is the most visible in the region, due to four of the five states having once been Spanish/Mexican possessions.
 Cowboys in the vaquero traditions of northern Mexico can be found in the Pacific Southwest, though less along the Pacific coast.
 Hawaii has its own version of the American cowboy, the paniolo.
 Asian culture is demonstrated in the region, especially in California and Hawaii.

 Geography

 The Pacific Southwest contains a vast diversity in environments.
 Sub-arctic conditions are common in the high mountains of the region, such as in the Sierra Nevada and on Mauna Kea.
 California, Nevada, and Arizona contain significant deserts, both hot and cold type.
 California is characterized primarily by hot summer and warm summer Mediterranean climates, in addition to 33 million acres of forests.
-Rainforests, both temperate and tropical, exist along the northernmost coast of California, as well as in certain areas of Hawaii.
+Rainforests, both temperate and tropical, exist along some of the northern coast of California, as well as in certain areas of Hawaii.
 Hawaii has an array of tropical ecologies.